DigiCert KnowledgeBase - Technical Support-hero

 For the WHOIS-based DCV methods, DigiCert uses the WHOIS protocol and queries IANA’s WHOIS server, following the referrals to the relevant WHOIS server to obtain domain contact information.
 Sometimes, the query fails to return any results, for example, due to WHOIS lookup rate limits.
 When this happens, a DigiCert agent may perform an HTTPS web-based WHOIS lookup to find domain contact information so that the domain validation can proceed.

-Starting January 8, 2025, DigiCert validation agents can no longer perform manual HTTPS web-based WHOIS lookups when the WHOIS protocol fails to retrieve a domain’s contact information, causing WHOIS-based DCV methods to become less reliable
+Starting January 8, 2025, DigiCert validation agents can no longer perform manual HTTPS web-based WHOIS lookups when the WHOIS protocol failed to retrieve a domain’s contact information, causing WHOIS-based DCV methods to become less reliable.

 • Reusing existing domain validations where DigiCert used an HTTPS web-based lookup to obtain a domain’s contact information

-On January 8, 2025, DigiCert will stop reusing any existing domain validations where we used an HTTPS web-based lookup to collect domain contact information, regardless of whether the previously obtained information is within the allowed 397-day reuse period.
+On January 8, 2025, DigiCert can no longer reuse any existing domain validations where we used an HTTPS web-based lookup to collect domain contact information, regardless of whether the previously obtained information is within the allowed 397-day reuse period.

 How does this affect me?

 DigiCert recommends moving to a different DCV method or email address source as soon as possible.
-See DigiCert-supported DCV methods and domain validation processes below.
+See DigiCert-supported DCV methods and domain validation processes and References below.

 May 8, 2025: End of life for new WHOIS-based domain validations, regardless of WHOIS lookup method

-On May 8, 2025, DigiCert will no longer support WHOIS-based DCV email and phone methods.
+On May 8, 2025, DigiCert will no longer support the WHOIS-based DCV method.
 DigiCert systems will stop querying WHOIS entirely for domain validations.

 How does this affect me?

-If using WHOIS-based Email or Phone DCV methods, you must start using a different DCV method or set up a DNS TXT Email Contact or a Constructed Email address if you want to continue to use DCV email.
-See DigiCert-supported DCV methods and domain validation processes below.
+If using the WHOIS-based Email DCV method, you must start using a different DCV method.
+Or, to continue using the DCV email method, set up a DNS TXT Email Contact or a Constructed Email address.
+See DigiCert-supported DCV methods and domain validation processes and References below.

 July 8, 2025: End of life for reusing existing WHOIS-based domain validations